LINKS - to CREATIVE AND INTERESTING WEBSITES

 Nahem Shoa makes these drawings from a combination of memory, art history and his own imagination.

-MY SISTER SANDRA died on November 18th 2007, but for the last few years we had compiled and completed this rich blog about our remembered stories.
-A CHILDHOOD REMEMBERED is a wonderful archive of two loving sisters, with photos, http://www.sandraandmyrna.blogspot.com
+MY SISTER SANDRA died on November 18th 2007, For the last few years of her life we compiled and completed this rich blog about our remembered stories.

 See her wonderful ArtWork.
 My tribute to my sister.